 There is an important distinction between cases processed at Consular Posts and cases processed at international USCIS Field Offices.
-For cases in which the beneficiary was interviewed at an international USCIS Field Office, all USCIS policies apply to the case processing.184 A vital policy that must be followed is that the legal representative be served in writing with any additional RFE following the beneficiary's interview.185 For cases pending at consular posts, most Consular Officers do not inform U.S. legal representatives of these requests - which are generally made verbally to the beneficiary at the time of the interview - necessitating ongoing advocacy and follow-up, as described below.
-Although USCIS must serve RFEs on the legal representative with a Form G-28 on file, Consular Posts may only inform the beneficiary has communication with a Consular Post.
-If a USCIS office neglects to serve the petitioner and/ or legal representative with an RFE, the legal representative may fight the RFE deadline until such a copy is provided; however, Consular Posts are not bound by the same legal requirements.
+For cases in which the beneficiary was interviewed at an international USCIS Field Office, all USCIS policies apply to the case processing.
+A vital policy that must be followed is that the legal representative be served in writing with any additional RFE following the beneficiary's interview.
+For cases pending at consular posts, most Consular Officers do not inform U.S. legal representatives of these requests - which are generally made verbally to the beneficiary at the time of the interview - necessitating ongoing advocacy and follow-up, as described below.
+Although USCIS must serve RFEs on the legal representative with a Form G-28 on file, Consular Posts may only inform the beneficiary, making it important to urge the petitioner to stay in contact with legal counsel whenever the beneficiary has communication with a Consular Post.
+If a USCIS office neglects to serve the petitioner and/or legal representative with an RFE, the legal representative may fight the RFE deadline until such a copy is provided; however, Consular Posts are not bound by the same legal requirements.

-184 See Section V. iii.
+See Section V. iii.
 Requests for Evidence.

-185 See 8 CFR §103.8(a)(1)(i).
+See 8 CFR §103.8(a)(1)(i).

-Additionally, any discrepancies regarding the beneficiary's sworn testimony, relationship evidence, or facts surrounding the family's separation may pose additional risks for Consular Returns, when the Consular Post returns the file to USCIS jurisdiction with a recommendation that the Form I-730 be denied.186 To ensure consistency and accuracy of information throughout the case's Consular Processing, the beneficiary should be advised not to respond to any request for additional information without consulting with the petitioner's legal counsel.
+Additionally, any discrepancies regarding the beneficiary's sworn testimony, relationship evidence, or facts surrounding the family's separation may pose additional risks for Consular Returns, when the Consular Post returns the file to USCIS jurisdiction with a recommendation that the Form I-730 be denied.
+To ensure consistency and accuracy of information throughout the case's Consular Processing, the beneficiary should be advised not to respond to any request for additional information without consulting with the petitioner's legal counsel.